corydissinger/political-buzz/README.md

 :To-Do List

+	1. Fix details page (should happen soon)
-	1. Figure out how to use rails_runner and create a method/class which can pre-populate the database
+	2. Figure out how to use rails_runner and create a method/class which can pre-populate the database
-	2. Make a method which is smart enough to just get any NEW issues from the WaPo Issue Engine API
+	3. Make a method which is smart enough to just get any NEW issues from the WaPo Issue Engine API
-	3. Remove hard-coded issue engine API urls
+	4. Remove hard-coded issue engine API urls